pacifics/PassDao/README.md

 - Set a proposal: every contractor can offer his client (the DAO) to sell products or execute services.
 The proposal contains a description, a hash of document and the amount of the proposal.

+- Order and sendTo for the order and payment of ethers according to a proposal.

 - Withdraw function: allows the contractors to withdraw the amounts sent by the Dao.

 - SetFundingRules to set the funding rules according to funding proposals approved by the Dao.